 NJRC will use a database to document the services it delivers and follow up with individuals who received a referral.
 If appropriate, individuals can enter NJRC’s Employment Orientation program to learn valuable skills and receive job-readiness assistance, as well as other services such as medical care and transportation.
 NJRC will provide progress reports on these clients to the Archdiocese.

-New Jersey Medicaid reforms that took effect in 2019 increased buprenorphine prescriptions by 36 percent through December 2020, researchers at Rutgers University have found.
-These reforms had removed prior authorization requirements for buprenorphine prescriptions, raised reimbursement for in-office addiction treatment, and created regional centers of excellence for addiction treatment.
+Reforms to New Jersey Medicaid implemented in 2019 significantly expanded access to addiction treatment services, researchers at Rutgers University report.
+These changes removed prior authorization requirements for certain treatments, increased reimbursement rates for in-office addiction care, and established regional centers of excellence to enhance addiction recovery efforts.

 Stay up-to-date on federal, state, and accreditation changes with a behavioral health EHR designed for you.
 BestNotes EHR solutions were built with behavioral health and addiction treatment providers in mind, so you can stay compliant with less stress.
 Contact us today to learn how!